-Mosquitoes can get in the way of the summer plans—BBQ’s, bonfires, stargazing, and hiking.
-Everyone knows the feeling of waking up the next morning itchy and covered in bites…not a comfortable experience.
+Mosquitoes can get in the way of popular summer plans like BBQ’s, bonfires, stargazing, and hiking.
+Everyone knows the feeling of waking up the next morning itchy and covered in bites… not a comfortable experience.
 These blood-suckers are pesky little things, but so much has been discovered about them.
 You want to learn about one of the most annoying things on the planet, besides your sibling?
 Me too!

-- Female mosquitoes have nerve cells called “cpA neurons” They use it to follow the smell of CO2, the stuff we breathe out.
-The cpA nerve cells have receptors that can help a mosquito find their next meal from more than 30 feet away!
+- Female mosquitoes have nerve cells called “cpA neurons.”
+They use it to follow the smell of CO2, the stuff we breathe out.
+The cpA nerve cells have receptors that can help a mosquito find its next meal from more than 30 feet away!

 - Female mosquitoes need blood to reproduce and help the development of their eggs.

-- Male mosquitoes on the other hand, feed off of plant juice, like nectar.
+- Male mosquitoes, on the other hand, feed on plant juice, like nectar.
 They use the natural sugars inside for energy.

 Mosquitoes are very old